pablogq/RealTimeArousalDetectionUsingGSR/README.md

 - void OpenPort() - opens the device port;
 - void SelectCOMPort(string portName) - choose port name of the GSR device.
 The default value is "COM3";
 - int StartSignalsRecord() - starts the device;
 - int  StopSignalsRecord() – stops the device.
-All the buffers are flushed; returns -1 if the device is not stopped.
+All the buffers are flushed.
+It returns -1 if the device is not stopped.

 ### Socket communication